Skip to main content

 Create a Change Event

-In the Schedule of Values on a Commitment Change Order, a Head Contract Change Order, a Commitment Potential Change Order, or a Head Contract Change Order.
+In the Schedule of Values on a Commitment Variation, a Head Contract Variation, a Commitment Potential Variation or a Head Contract Variation.

 Create a Commitment Variation